FahimHafiz/FahimHafiz.github.io/_pages/teaching.md

 nav_order: 6
 ---

-# Teaching

-This page provides information about current and past courses, including schedules, course materials, and ways to reach out for collaboration or counseling.

----

 ## 1. Current Semester Courses, Class Schedules, and Counseling Hours

 ### Course I am taking in this trimester (Fall-24)